0xPolygonMiden/miden-base/docs/architecture/transaction.md

 Miden's `Transaction` model aims for the following:

 - **Parallel transaction execution**: Accounts can update their state independently from each other and in parallel.
 - **Private transaction execution**: Client-side `Transaction` proving allows the network to verify `Transaction`s validity with zero knowledge.

 ![Transaction diagram](../img/architecture/transaction/transaction-diagram.png)

 Compared to most blockchains, where a `Transaction` typically involves more than one account (e.g., sender and receiver), a `Transaction` in Miden involves a single account.
 To illustrate, Alice sends 5 ETH to Bob.
 In Miden, sending 5 ETH from Alice to Bob takes two `Transaction`s, one in which Alice creates a note containing 5 ETH and one in which Bob consumes that note and receives the 5 ETH.
 This model removes the need for a global lock on the blockchain's state, enabling Miden to process `Transaction`s in parallel.

-Currently the protocol limits the number of notes that can be consumed and produced in a transaction to 1000 each.
-Which means that in a single `Transaction` an application could serve up to 2000 different user requests like deposits or withdrawals into/from a pool.
+Currently the protocol limits the number of notes that can be consumed and produced in a transaction to 1000 each, which means that in a single `Transaction` an application could serve up to 2000 different user requests like deposits or withdrawals into/from a pool.

 A simple transaction currently takes about 1-2 seconds on a MacBook Pro.
 It takes around `90K` cycles to create the proof, as of now the signature verification step is the dominant cost.

 ## Transaction lifecycle